English/Humanities

 Fall/Spring, 3 credit hours GER 7 & GER 8

 Students explore the form by reading a wide range of science fiction stories that represent the standard indications of literary quality (i.e. characterization, plot, setting, point of view, style, theme, etc.).
-After a survey of the form, students will write science fiction stories of their own that incorporate the various literary qualities inherent in the genre and constructively respond to peers' writing in a workshop format.
+After a survey of the form, students write science fiction stories of their own that incorporate the various literary qualities inherent in the genre and constructively respond to peers' writing in a workshop format.

 ENGL 219 THE ADIRONDACKS: LIFE AND LITERATURE